Home > Casino & games > Tribal gaming > US NIGC chair nominee names tribal economic development, managing technology as key goals

 | By Jill R. Dorson

-With goals of "promoting tribal economic development" and "mitigating the risks" of new technology in gambling, President Joe Biden's nominee for the chair of the National Indian Gaming Commission (NIGC) navigated a preliminary confirmation hearing Wednesday (18 September).
+With goals of "promoting tribal economic development" and "mitigating the risks" of new technology in gambling, President Joe Biden's nominee for the chair of the National Indian Gaming Commission (NIGC) navigated a preliminary confirmation hearing on Wednesday (18 September).

 patrice kunesh testifies congress